-Today's article will focus on the HIPAA compliant digital dictation equipment for both small practices and large
+Today's article will focus on the HIPAA compliant digital dictation equipment for both small practices and large physician groups.

 This encryption ensures that the file cannot be tampered with or intercepted during transfer.
-Most of the federal positions, such as the Veterans Administration and the larger hospitals have already moved towards the Olympus digital dictation recorder DS7000 Wifi.
+Most of the federal positions, such as the Veterans Administration and the larger hospitals have already moved towards the Olympus digital dictation recorder DS7000 Wi-Fi.
 Not only is this dictation device HIPAA compliant, but it's 256 bit encrypted, and has a key lock pin code to lock out unauthorized users.

 So the doctor may be asking himself at this point, is it easy to use or a nightmare to get my dictation done.
-Well thankfully, the DS-7000 works similar to a tape recorder with the ability to rewind, edit and insert.
+Well thankfully, the DS-9000 works similar to a tape recorder with the ability to rewind, edit and insert.
 The advancements the digital dictation equipment in recent years has finally streamlined the operation and formed the digital dictator from an awkward curiosity, to a tool for increasing productivity and billing.
-With the Martel DS7000, there is virtually no learning curve, especially transitioning from a tape recorder to this digital dictation recorder.
+With the Martel DS9000, there is virtually no learning curve, especially transitioning from a tape recorder to this digital dictation recorder.
 The functions and features are virtually identical.
 When the dictation is downloaded from the cradle to the secretary or the transcriptionist automatically, it attaches the doctor's name.
 This allows the organization of the dictation into folders or groups.

 Its ability to transfer the files through FTPs, email or private networks to the transcriptionist without physically having to move a tape or disc through the mail or a courier.
-This cuts cost dramatically, and allows instant file movement to whoever is going be typing the work.
+These cuts cost dramatically, and allows instant file movement to whoever is going be typing the work.
 The doctor can even include priority dictation tags that allows the secretary or the transcriptionist to know exactly what to type up first.
 This is a great return on investment for doctors or physician groups who are looking to cut costs.

-Speech recognition with the Dragon and the Olympus DS 7000 has never been easier and more efficient.
+Speech recognition with the Dragon and the Olympus DS 9000 has never been easier and more efficient.
 With the Dragon Medical Edition, the digital dictation recorder will take the recorder, move the file to the Dragon, and begin to type up the words automatically.
 The file is created almost instantly and has a accuracy around 96 to 99 percent.
 Here at Martel, we can design custom solutions for small physician's offices or large practices.
 If you like this highly specialized article on information about digital dictation devices for doctors please feel free to link to us at the Martel Electronics site.